chitty/bars/readme.md

 	vagrant up
 	vagrant ssh

-Once in the virtual machine terminal navigate to `vagrant/bars` and create the database by running `python database_setup.py`.
-Run the actual app `python bars.py`
+Once in the virtual machine terminal navigate to `/vagrant/bars` and run the app:

+	python bars.py

+Now the app should be up and running in `http://localhost:1234/`

-Optional: To load some initial data run `python some_drinks.py`.
+**To load some initial data run** `python some_drinks.py`.

+## JSON

+The project implements a JSON endpoint that serves the same information as displayed in the HTML endpoints.

+- To get all the existing bars: `/bar/JSON`
+- To see the complete drink menu of a bar: `/bar/<int:bar_id>/menu/JSON`
+- To see a drinks' detail: `/bar/<int:bar_id>/menu/<int:drink_id>/JSON`